apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 James uses Spring in a way that enables overriding any class via a configuration file thus endangering overall correctness by giving too much power to the user.

-James proposes several implementations for each of the interfaces we define.
+James proposes several implementations for each of the interfaces it defines.
 The number of possible combinations of implementations is thus really high (like factorial(n) with n > 10).
-It makes it unpractical to run tests for each possible interface combination.
+It makes it unpractical to run tests for each possible component combination.
 We run integration tests for combinations that we decide brings the more value to the users.
-We rather run integration tests for combinations that make sense.
-By overriding any components, and allowing arbitrary component combination, Spring defeats this testing logic.
+We run integration tests for combinations that make sense.
+Spring product defeats this testing logic by allowing the user arbitrary classes combination, which is likely not being tested.

 Instead of having a single product allowing all component combination, we rather have several products each one exposing a single component combination.
 Components are defined by code in a static fashion.